The RD Architecture Awards recognize excellence in custom residential architectural design.

 All entries will be judged by an independent jury of architects selected for geographic and aesthetic diversity.

 The jury will be given broad discretion to move projects to different categories.
 The jurors may also combine categories or create new ones to better showcase award-worthy entries.
 Further, they may give more than one or no awards in each category, if they so choose.
-The judging will take place in early March, and winning projects will be published in Volume 3, 2022 of Residential Design magazine and on this website.
+The judging will take place in mid-February, and winning projects will be published in Volume 3, 2023 of Residential Design magazine and on this website.

 Click here to register or learn more about the program.